simonmichael/hledger/DOWNLOAD.md

 Here are pre-built hledger binaries which you can download.
 You may need to decompress *(gunzip FILE.gz)* and make them executable *(chmod +x FILE)* before running them.
-Please <a href="DEVELOPMENT.html#support">report</a> any problems.
-For more help and alternate installation methods, see the <a href="../MANUAL.html#installing">installation docs</a>.
+For more tips, support, and alternate installation methods, please see the <a href="../MANUAL.html#installing">installation docs</a>.

 <table>